 Rescue Ministries of Mid-Michigan Board of Directors

-Dan Streeter, Executive Director
+Dan Streeter, CEO

 Dan Streeter came to work at the City Rescue Mission in 1992 where he held the position of Director of Operations.
 In 2004, he became the Mission Director of Good Samaritan Rescue Mission of Bay City.
 Dan then transitioned into the position of Executive Director of Rescue Ministries of Mid-Michigan (R3M) in 2010 where he continues to serve.